What We'll Cover

 Play the Numbers

 Our methodology maximizes unit return by utilizing a large volume of plays.
-A large volume of plays has two primary benefits: stable performance & bankroll turnover.
+A large volume of plays has two primary benefits: stable performance and bankroll turnover.

 We treat sports betting similar to how the S&P 500 approaches investments.
 The larger the sample size, the more stable the market.
 By wagering on a larger volume of games, we decrease the volatility that is involved in this environment.

-This allows us to build a diverse portfolio for our clients, stabilizing long-term performance through a difficult stretch in the market.
+This allows us to build a diverse portfolio for our clients using data analytics, stabilizing long-term performance through a difficult stretch in the market.

 Turn Up the Volume

 The second benefit for a large volume of plays is bankroll turnover.
 While we provide a diversification effect similar to the S&P 500, our advantage here is that a traditional investment will take your $10,000 and provide an annual 17% return, leaving you with $11,700.
-Let us show you how we can do better.
+At SBIA, we use data points, artificial intelligence, and machine learning methods to improve our strategy.

-Volume & short-term expirations provide the opportunity to turn over your bankroll effectively, investing far more than the initial capital required to enter the market.
-At a 2% unit & 4,000 picks a year, you have turned over your bankroll 80 times, investing $800,000.
+Volume and short-term expirations provide the opportunity to turn over your bankroll effectively, investing far more than the initial capital required to enter the market.
+At a 2% unit and 4,000 picks a year, you have turned over your bankroll 80 times, investing $800,000.
 Equivalently, we only have to produce a 0.21% return per dollar invested to generate the same $1,700 profit the S&P 500 did.

 The reality is that we can generate 3-5% per dollar, say $32,000, which is a 320% ROI.
 Volume gives us an opportunity to turn a small initial capital investment into a large yielding investment.
 This is something that traditional markets cannot provide.